 \subsection{Modified tensor product in quantum theory of real numbers is a nonlocal map}

 As defined in Section II above, the operations in real-number quantum theory should be carefully considered.
-Here, a modified tensor product in real-valued quantum theory is introduced that is compatible with the predictions of complex-number quantum theory.
-However, as we show later, the modified tensor product is still a nonlocal map.
+A simple modified tensor product in real-valued quantum theory can be introduced so that it can be compatible with the predictions of complex-number quantum theory.
+However, as we show later, the modified tensor product is a nonlocal map.

 Suppose there are two pure states $\ket{\psi}$ and $\ket{\phi}$, and they are prepared independently.
 In standard quantum theory of complex numbers, $ \ket{\psi}\otimes \ket{\phi}=\sum_{i=0}^{d-1}(a_i+ib_i)\ket{i} \otimes \sum_{j=0}^{d-1}(c_j+id_j)\ket{j}$ and its real-number state is given as